Exponential Convergence Rates of Classification Errors on Learning with SGD and Random Features

 \section{Conclusion}

 This study shows that learning with SGD and random features could achieve exponential convergence of the classification error under a strong low-noise condition.
 Unlike when considering the convergence of a loss function, the resulting convergence rate of the classification error is independent of the number of features, indicating that an arbitrary small classification error is achievable as long as there is a sufficient number of random features.
 Our results suggest, for the first time, that random features is theoretically computationally efficient even for classification problems under certain settings.
-Our theoretical analysis has been verified by numerical experiments.

-One possible future direction is to extend our analysis to general low-noise conditions to derive faster rates than $O(1/\sqrt{n})$, as in \cite{pillaud2018exponential} in the case of the squared loss.
-It could also be interesting to explore the convergence speed of more sophisticated variants of SGD, such as stochastic accelerated methods and stochastic variance reduced methods \cite{schmidt2017minimizing, johnson2013accelerating, defazio2014saga, allen2017katyusha}.
+Our theoretical analysis has been verified by numerical experiments. \\ One possible future direction is to extend our analysis to general low-noise conditions to derive faster rates than $O(1/\sqrt{n})$, as \citet{pillaud2018exponential} did in the case of the squared loss.
+It could also be interesting to explore the convergence speed of more sophisticated variants of SGD, such as stochastic accelerated methods and stochastic variance reduced methods \citep{schmidt2017minimizing, johnson2013accelerating, defazio2014saga, allen2017katyusha}.